 It’s crucial to consider not only who would be interested in writing about your work, but also why they would be interested.
 Press coverage could be gained by promoting an upcoming concert, but you should also consider other aspects of your band or music that would be interesting to journalists and your intended audience.

 Online Platforms Rule

-Online platforms and social media like Youtube have provided emerging artists opportunities to showcase and perform their work to the world.
-This website is the second most popular social media platform and visited the site after Google.
-The music industry is significantly growing in the Asia-Pacific and Latin America region, as the artists are actively using every opportunity to break out to the global audience.
+Online platforms and social media like YouTube have provided emerging artists opportunities to showcase and perform their work to the world.
+YouTube is the second most popular social media platform and visited site after Google.
+The music industry is significantly growing in the Asia-Pacific and Latin America region, as the artists are actively using every opportunity to break out to a global audience through online platforms.

 The industry grows, so the recording labels continue to extensively invest in music artists.
 With that, the record companies are the largest investors in the music ecosystem.